Melina Kanakaredes: Film

-Kanakaredes's film appearances include The Long Kiss Goodnight as Trin and 15 Minutes as Nicolette Karas, the girlfriend of Robert De Niro's character Eddie Flemming.
-She was considered for the lead role of Toula Portokalos in My Big Fat Greek Wedding but had to turn it down due to her pregnancy.
+Kanakaredes' film appearances include The Long Kiss Goodnight as Trin and 15 Minutes as Nicolette Karas, the girlfriend of Robert De Niro's character Eddie Flemming.
+She was considered for the lead role of Toula Portokalos in My Big Fat Greek Wedding, but had to turn it down due to her first pregnancy.
 She played the role of the Greek goddess Athena in Percy Jackson & the Olympians: The Lightning Thief and starred in the 2013 drama Snitch alongside Dwayne "The Rock" Johnson.

 Stage

 Subsequent to and while earning her BFA, Kanakaredes worked in theater, and her stage work includes: Sally Bowles in the 1998 revival of Cabaret and My Child: Mothers of War (2015).